stevesaliman/gradle-cobertura-plugin/README.md

 There are sensible defaults for most things, but if needed, you can change some of the properties to get different behavior.
 The complete set is in the CoberturaExtensions.groovy file, but the two most common are:

+- cobertura.coverageIgnoreTrivial = *true|false*: New in version 2.0, this
+switch tells Cobertura to ignore simple getters and setters.

+- cobertura.coverageIgnoreMethodAnnotations = *annotations*: New in version
+2.0, this is an array of fully qualified annotation names.
+Any method annotated with an annotation in this array will be ignored by Cobertura.

 - cobertura.coverageDataFile = *file*: the file object referring to the .ser file to create